Stephanie-ustc/courseRepo/README.md

 # How to creat a ROS Workspace, it is more convenient than catkin_workspace
 1. First step:

-cd ~/
+> cd ~/

 mkdir ROS_WORKSPACE

 2. Edit .bashrc

-gedit .bashrc # open .bashrc under ~/
+> gedit .bashrc # open .bashrc under ~/

-paste the following behind source /opt/ros/indigo/setup.bash:
+Then, paste the following behind source /opt/ros/indigo/setup.bash:

 > ROS_WORKSPACE=$HOME/ROS_WORKSPACE